Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 Tall slice of coconut cake on a pink plate with a gold fork.

-Most everyone loved it, but I did get a few comments about it being dense (which I don’t always think is a bad thing… ie: pound cake?).
-So I decided to rework the recipe and create something with a little more of a downy-soft, moist, and fluffy texture.
+Most everyone loved this easy coconut cake recipe, but I did get a few comments about it being dense (which I don’t always think is a bad thing… ie: pound cake?).
+But I decided to rework the recipe and create something with a little more of a downy-soft, moist, and fluffy texture.

 This coconut cake recipe bakes up light as a cloud and so pillowy!
 It’s just sweet enough and extra-moist, and it’s perfumed throughout with the fresh, tropical aroma of coconut.